astropy/astropy/docs/overview.rst

 =========

-Aside from the actual code, Astropy is also a community of astrono-associated users and developers that agree that sharing utilities is healthy for the community and the science it produces.
+Aside from the actual code, Astropy is also a community of astronomy-associated users and developers that agree that sharing utilities is healthy for the community and the science it produces.
 This community is of course central to accomplishing anything with the code itself.